Top 10 Benefits of Learning a Foreign Language

 2 Better socializing skills

-It isn't just writing and reading that improves one's language skills.
-In order to properly master a language, a person should also learn how to speak in the foreign language they're learning on, as this also sums up a major part of learning.
-Having these three balanced together solidifies your knowledge on that language.
-Nevertheless, learning a language can also open up opportunities to speaking people from different countries.
-If you tend to be awkward at conversations, learning a foreign language should be your perfect excuse for other people in your foreign language.
+It isn't just writing and reading that improve one's language skills.
+To properly master a language, a person should also learn how to speak it, as this is a major part of learning.
+Balancing these three aspects solidifies your knowledge of the language.

 3 Better career opportunities

-All the combined benefits to learning a language also contributes to having an upper hand to the job market and a better career overall, and increases the chances that you will be accepted in a higher salary job.
-Although it's not always guaranteed, it definitely expands your opportunities of getting different occupations along with having a better-looking resume.
+The combined benefits of learning a language contribute to having an upper hand in the job market and better career prospects.
+It increases the chances of being accepted for higher-salary jobs.
+Although not always guaranteed, it expands your opportunities for different occupations and enhances your resume.

 4 Exposure to other cultures